ismaelga/react-json-editor/README.md

 # plexus-form

-A dynamic form component for react using JSON-Schema.
+A dynamic form component for react using a specification format based on JSON-Schema.

+For an example, see [http://appliedmathematicsanu.github.io/plexus-form/](http://appliedmathematicsanu.github.io/plexus-form/).

 # Development